 If you and your business meet the required criteria and aren’t on the exempt list, you will also need to convince the SBA that they’re smart to invest in the future of your business.
 They’ll want to know what you need the money for and how you plan to utilize it to be successful.

-There are a few different loan types, but two of the most popular for expanding your small business are the 7(a) and 504 programs.
+There are a few different loan types, but two of the most popular for expanding your small business are the SBA 504 and 7(a) programs.
 Learning their similarities, differences, restrictions and how their terms can affect your financial future will help you find the perfect match.

 Obtaining one, however, is an exercise in patience.
-Though the application process is fairly straightforward, it can take upwards of 90 days to receive approval, and more time yet to acquire the funds.
-The exception to this is SBA Express Loans, subsets of the 7(a) program, that promise funding sooner for qualified candidates.
+Though the application process is relatively straightforward, it can take upwards of 90 days to receive approval and more time to acquire the funds.
+The exception to this is SBA Express loans, subsets of the 7(a) program, that promise application review within 3 days.

 SBA 7(a) Loans Overview

-If you have ever discussed SBA loans, odds are 7(a) loans and their terms were the subject.
-The 7(a) program is comprised of multiple loan types, but most have the same basic characteristics, with a few exceptions.
+When most people think of SBA loans, 7(a) loans are what come to mind.
+The 7(a) program is comprised of multiple loan types, but most have the same basic characteristics.

 SBA 7(a) Loan Rates and Fees